aspose-pub/Aspose.PUB-Documentation/cpp/getting-started/licensing/_index.md

 linktitle: Licensing
 type: docs
 url: /cpp/licensing/
-definition: To get the license of theAspose.PUB API solution for C++ you can either apply it using File or Stream Object or by loading a License from File.
+definition: Native C++ APIs to manipulate Publisher files.
+Learn the how to get a license installed to start working with Aspose.PUB for C++.
 weight: 60
 ---